mcglow2/guides/source/hpc/examples/privatemodule.md

 `/cluster/home/$USER/privatemodules/mysoftware/v1.0.0`

-And now let's work on the content of the file.
+Now let's work on the content of the file.

 You can reference/borrow existing module files on the cluster